Aiming to become mortgage free? Cutting these 15 expenses will help you shave years off your mortgage

-Shifting your entitlement mentality to one where you recognise that every spending decision you make is just that.
+Shifting your entitlement mentality to one where you recognize that every spending decision you make is just that.

 A conscious decision and one where you could choose differently.

-We chose to think differently and prioritise our mortgage payments over entitlement spending.
+We chose to think differently and prioritize our mortgage payments over entitlement spending.

 Going out for a meal even once a fortnight can easily add up to £50 a time for the two of you.